How I Feel About Canva As A Designer

 The BUT...
 There is always a BUT...

 Now, while I can talk about how great Canva is, and how I love seeing people kick butt in their businesses using it!
 Heck, even I use it!
 BUT, I do not think that it should be used to make your entire brand!
 For example, you should NEVER use Canva to make images such as your logo!
 It saves a low resolution file that you can never size up without pixelation!
 Also, you can't customize it the way that you need to in Canva.
 Items you print have a tendency to come out fuzzy and unprofessional from using Canva as well.
 No matter how good the printer, if your source image quality is low, the print will be as well.
 Even if you are printing small business cards, or stickers.
+Also, one thing that was brought to my attention is the terms and conditions of Canva.
+If you use any of the design elements Canva provides, Canva or their 3rd parties technically have legal rights to your design.
+Therefor, if you decide to use the design for your business, or for a client, you must obtain a licence for use of YOUR DESIGN through Canva.

 Want my advice?